KasraAb/NashStablecoinV2/README.md

 # Nash Stablecoin

-A PoC algorithmic stablecoin created using `lisk-sdk, Version 5`.
+A PoC algorithmic stablecoin created using `lisk-sdk`.

 ## Description

-- The blockchain app contains three kinds of tokens: Nash, Bond, Share.
+- The blockchain app contains three types of tokens: Nash, Bond, and Share.
-  - Nash: The core token of the system, which is pegged directly to the US Dollar.
+  - Nash: This is the core token of the system, which is expected to be pegged to one US Dollar.
-  - Bond: Non-fungible tokens which are resealed when the price is under the Pegg to contract the Nash supply.
-They are only purchasable by Nash tokens, and when the price goes     - upper than the Pegg, these tokens will be changed to Nash automatically.
+  - Bond: Non-fungible tokens which are resealed when the price is under the pegg to contract the Nash supply.
+These are only purchasable by Nash tokens, and when the price goes     - upper than the Pegg, these tokens will be changed to Nash automatically.
   - Share: There is a reserve of ‘LSK’ coins that can help us make the system more sustainable under complex economic conditions.
 Users can invest in the reserve in exchange for Share tokens.
 A part of generated Nash tokens in high prices are distributed among Shareholders.
 The reserve will be managed using a DAO, which is not implemented yet.

 - Current PoC version supports for: